Robotawi/mobile-robot_ros/README.md

 ```

 **The above roslaunch command does the following:**
 - Set the robot description param and include the robot_description.launch file.
 - Set the world file and the robot initial pose in it.
 - Start Gazebo, load the world, and spawn the robot model.
-    - Start rviz for visualization of the robot sensors. (uncomment if needed)
+- Start rviz for visualization of the robot sensors.

 **To launch the visual perception and actuation nodes:**
 ```
 roslaunch ball_chaser ball_chaser.launch
 ```
 **The above command will do the following:**
 - Start the vision processing node and detect where the white object is, on the left, middle, or the right of the camera image.
 - Start the actuation node and drive the robot based on the visual feedback returned from the above node.

  The camera image is visualized through `rqt_image_view` node.
 The camera topic is `/camera/rgb/image_raw`.
 ```